TechnicalSikander/system_verilog/README.md

 4. FSM (multistage and two stage coding style)
 5. rising Edge Detector
    Mealy and Moore
-6. Debounce ckt with delay one debounce
+6. Debounce ckt with delay and early